 You can take less or more CBD than recommended, as needed, but remember the minimum suggested dose is 15mg of CBD to be effective.
 Thankfully, CBD is exceptionally safe and has few side effects.
 It is nearly impossible to “overdose” on CBD and will generally just cause drowsiness at higher doses.
 There are a variety of CBD applications available to fit your needs.

-When using any supplement for your health, it is always best to use CBD under the guidance of a licensed physician.
+It is always best to use CBD under the guidance of a licensed physician.
 They can help you determine what dosage is best for your particular situation as each person’s metabolism is unique.
 They may also monitor how the CBD interacts with any medications you may be taking so that you do not suffer any adverse effects.